 Mermaid Diagrams

-Try it: /mermaid-diagrams "Your context here"
+Try it: /pm-skills:utility-mermaid-diagrams "Your context here"

 Create effective, syntactically valid mermaid diagrams for product documents.